olamy/reflow-maven-skin/src/site/markdown/contribute.md

 page listing skin user sites.

 [Contact me][av-site] if you have questions about the skin, or just like to say something about it.
-If you _really really_ like the skin and want to support the author, I will be glad to [accept a small donation][donate].
+If you _really really_ like the skin and want to support the maintainer, I will be glad to [accept a small donation][donate].

 [av-site]: https://twitter.com/olamy